kconner/KMCGeigerCounter/README.md

 Remember to turn off Silent mode, or you won't hear anything.

 You should remove KMCGeigerCounter before shipping to the App Store.
 It can't be good for battery life.

+The iOS Simulator doesn't simulate device performance, so consider enabling the tool only for device builds:

+    #if !TARGET_IPHONE_SIMULATOR
+    [KMCGeigerCounter sharedGeigerCounter].enabled = YES;
+    #endif